mastercodeon314/KsDumper-11/README.md

 ## Support
 You can join the official KsDumper 11 discord server where I will be managing ongoing issues.
-I am starting to see multiple people who's system the Rtcore64 exploit fails to work on.
 For those of you who find that ksDumper won't start on their system, please join the server and post your logs in the support channel.
 Please keep in mind that until others volunteer to help in development of this tool, I am only one person with a finite amount of knowledge. https://discord.gg/6kfWU3Ckya